SAP License Audit Process

 The organization reviews the audit report and discusses compliance gaps or additional licenses needed with SAP’s sales team.

-What is the importance of LAW in SAP audits?
+What is the importance of the law in SAP audits?

 LAW helps organizations monitor and extract license usage metrics, ensuring accurate data submission.